veggiemonk/awesome-docker/README.md

 ## Logging
 * [LogJam](https://github.com/gocardless/logjam) (Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collecton server (such as logstash).)

+## Deployment and Infrastructure
+* [Centurion](https://github.com/newrelic/centurion): Centurion is a mass deployment tool for Docker fleets.
+It takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
+* [Longshoreman](https://github.com/longshoreman/longshoreman): Longshoreman automates application deployment using Docker.
+Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
+* [Clocker](https://github.com/brooklyncentral/clocker): Clocker creates and manages a Docker cloud infrastructure.
+Clocker supports single-click deployments and runtime management of multi-node applications that run as containers distributed across multiple hosts.
+It leverages [Weave][weave] for networking and [Brooklyn][boorklyn] for application blueprints.
+* [Docket](https://github.com/netvarun/docket): Custom docker registry that allows for lightning fast deploys through bittorrent by [@netvarun](https://github.com/netvarun/)

 ## Remote Container Manager / Orchestration
 * [Kubernetes](http://kubernetes.io) (Open source orchestration system for Docker containers by Google)  -- http://kubernetes.io
 * [Shipyard](https://github.com/shipyard/shipyard) (Composable Docker Management) -- http://shipyard-project.com/